 Through another lens, there is an opportunity to not only see a funding event as an independent checkpoint of a startup’s business progress, but these events also give us an opportunity to stop and think about a startup’s business strategy and how its management team thinks about its longer-term prospects.
 Today, I’d like to take a moment to explain our business in greater detail in an effort to help customers and prospective employees appreciate our unique success factors and the special trajectory that our strategy has put us on.

 On this topic, you will often hear VAST Data talk about breaking long-standing tradeoffs.
-Customers, prospects and our competitors mostly know this as our focus on the revolutionary gains we’ve made in building our Universal StorageUniversal Storage is a single storage system that is fast enough for primary storage, scalable enough for huge datasets and affordable enough to use for the full range of a customers data, thus eliminating the tyranny of tiers. offering.
+Customers, prospects and our competitors mostly know this as our focus on the revolutionary gains we’ve made in building our VAST Data Platform.
 What is less appreciated is that we also spend a good deal of time thinking about breaking many of the business tradeoffs that have forced many of the largest IT companies to walk a profitability tightrope while they struggle to grow and remain relevant.

 Today, VAST Data announced its Series D round of funding.
 This round, led by Tiger Global Management, raised $83M of capital for the company at a post-money valuation of $3.7B – establishing VAST as one of the world’s most valuable startups and propelling VAST into an elite category of technology companies that also includes breakout successes such as Databricks, Snowflake and UIPath (all of whom are also Tiger portfolio companies).
 Tiger led the round and was the only new investor we added.
 Of the existing VAST Data investors who chose to participate in this new round, the average contribution was 2x their pro-rata share… demonstrating continued enthusiasm and support for the longer-term VAST vision.